bitwarden/help/_articles/two-step-login/setup-two-step-login-duo.md

 Enabling Duo for an Organization will prompt all enrolled members to register a device for Duo Two-step Login on their next login.

-[Configuring Duo](#activate-bitwarden-in-duo) in the Admin Panel and [registering a device](#register-a-device) will follow the same procedure in either case, but the interstitial [setup procedure](#setup-duo) varies slightly depending on whether you're setting up Duo for yourself or for an Organization.
+[Configuring Duo](#activate-bitwarden-in-duo) in the Admin Panel and [registering a device](#register-a-device) will follow the same procedure in either case, but the initial [setup procedure](#setup-duo) varies slightly depending on whether you're setting up Duo for yourself or for an Organization.

 ## Configure Duo